jbakse/p5.party/public/examples/cursors/README.md

-# cursors
+# cursors new

-> Open this example in two browser windows at once!
+> Try this example in two browser windows at once!